vkhazin/elasticsearch-courseware/content/chapter-05/TileMap.md

 * Possibly the most interesting visualization
 * Requires mappings to be configured with geo_point type
-* For previously populate log data cannot modify mapping for coordinates
+* For previously populated log data cannot modify mapping for coordinates
-* We will have to delete the indices created, re-create indices with mapping, re-populate data
+* We will have to delete the indices created, re-create indices with mapping, and to re-populate data
 * Shell script prepared for you <a href="../../examples/data-sets/geoMappings.sh">right click and save</a>
 * Download and run the script (chmod +x maybe required) or copy-paste commands into terminal
 * Go back to Visualize tab and select 'Tile map'